laszlocph/website/Instant-ROI-with-Docker.md

 There is plenty of time to discuss the best of breed in orchestration technology, which cloud provider to chose or discussing organizational barriers and whatnot.

 Instead, **have developers get comfortable with Docker and let them drive the change**.
-It's not an ops concern, but a new way of packaging applications that is becoming part of developers daily job.
+It's not an ops concern, but a new way of packaging applications that is becoming part of developerts daily job.
 Just like it happened with Git and version control.